 Moving on from the police station, a cobbled yard leads to the outdoor vehicle display.
 Here, retired police cars, ambulances and fire engines from near and far are parked, while older, rarer fire engines are kept pristine in the engine house.
 As well as vehicles to climb on and uniforms to climb in, there’s a plethora of displays across the museum’s courtyards, garages and three floors, including photos, videos, interactive exhibitions and a model railway.
 Together, they tell the history of emergency services in Sheffield, the UK and beyond, and stress the reality of working for these services.

 While the museum is geared towards entertaining and educating kids, it contains plenty of items and stories that’ll keep adults occupied, especially those with an interest in local history.
 And, as a sign above the door warns, one room in the police station certainly isn’t for children – or the squeamish.
 The “crime and punishment cell” shares the at times gruesome details of historic murders from across Sheffield, including, in some cases, the actual weapons used.

 The National Emergency Services Museum is a registered charity.
 Its dedicated volunteers ensure the museum is an exciting attraction for all, and also act as caretakers and restorers of one of Sheffield’s most historic buildings.
 When you visit the museum (open Wednesday-Sunday and every day in school holidays) you help these volunteers with their great work.
 Look out for special events throughout the year too – from memorabilia sales to temporary exhibitions and even ghost hunts.

-Since reopening, the museum has limited its number of visitors, so pre-booking is no essential.
-For safety, certain aspects of the museum are currently unavailable, including the fire engine ride experience, dressing up stations and the police cells.
-The coffee shop is takeaway only at the moment, and you'll find sanitiser stations around the building.
+Since reopening, the museum has limited its number of visitors, so pre-booking for a specific time slot is essential.
+For safety, certain interactive aspects of the museum are currently unavailable.
 Find out more.

 - Words by